EENI Global Business School

 1. To analyze the Namibian Economy, Logistics and Global Trade

-2. To identify business opportunities in Namibia
+2. To conduct research on business opportunities in Namibia

 3. To explore the Namibian trade relations with the student's country

-4. To know the Namibian Trade Agreements
+4. To learn about Namibian Trade Agreements

 5. To develop a business plan for the Namibian Market